RGOMES7/cypress-basico-v2/README.md

 If you want to support this project, leave a ⭐.

-This project was created with 💚 by Walmyr.
+This project was created with 💚 by Rodolfo.